Does testosterone affect how long you last? The science of stamina

 • Myth: “If I just raise my testosterone, I will last longer.”

-Fact: High testosterone increases libido and arousal, which might actually make you reach the finish line faster if you don’t have control techniques in place.
+Fact: Higher testosterone can increase libido and arousal, which may make some men reach the finish line faster if they do not have control techniques in place.

 • Myth: “Wearing two condoms helps prolong the act.”